sumitr25/conversional-test-task/README.md

 - Setup the dev env by running `make set-up-dev`

-- Start frontend and backend server by running `start-dev`
+- Start frontend and backend server by running `make start-dev`